Newest Chapters

 Translator's Notes

-Jindan (金丹 "golden elixir") inner alchemy combines theories derived from external alchemy (waidan 外丹), correlative cosmology, and medical theory with techniques of Taoist meditation, gymnastics, and sexual hygiene.
-The human body becomes a cauldron in which the Three Treasures of Jing ("Essence"), Qi ("Breath") and Shen ("Spirit") are cultivated for the purpose of improving physical, emotional and mental health, and ultimately returning to the primordial unity of the Tao, i.e., attaining Taoist Immortality.
-In China, it is an important form of practice for most schools of Taoism.
+Jindan (金丹 "golden elixir") combines theories derived from external alchemy, internal alchemy, correlative cosmology, and medical theory with techniques of Daoist meditation, gymnastics, and sexual hygiene.
+The human body becomes a cauldron in which the Three Treasures of Jing ("Essence"), Qi ("Breath") and Shen ("Spirit") are cultivated for the purpose of improving physical, emotional and mental health, and ultimately returning to the primordial unity of the Dao, i.e., attaining Daoist immortality.
+In China, it is an important form of practice for most schools of Daoism.

 2 蛋子 Tanshi's name means, literally, 蛋 "egg" + 子 "child."